 Hello fellow photographer!
 Are you in need of clients?
-Are you struggling to stand apart in the photography industry?
+Are you struggling to stand out in the photography industry?
+Does it feel as though the industry and saturated and you are just blending in?

 Breaking into a seemingly saturated creative industry such as photography can be difficult, but it is not impossible.
 It means you’ll have to up your game and find unique ways to stand out amongst your competition.
 Just as we are each distinctive individuals, there are no two businesses that are exactly alike.
 Once I realized how to stand apart in the photography industry, everything about my business improved!
 Remember, it is NOT the industry that is saturated, it is the ideas and marketing tactics in which people are using to find work within the industry.